lambert-stephen/U-Graduate/README.md

 English test descriptions for checkpoint 4 are in the test folder in the java file UGraduateApplicationTests

--tests will be able to check for authentication and that the jsp page mappings are in the correct order for all of the controllers
+tests will be able to check for authentication and that the jsp page mappings are in the correct order for all of the controllers

--tests will be able to check the user secrurity authentication and again for correct page mappings for each user
+tests will be able to check the user secrurity authentication and again for correct page mappings for each user

 ## Deliverables for final project